kyleatprinceton/cos597e-f25/README.md

 ## Grading

-- Class/Precept Participation: 30% (of this, 50% Perusall, 50%
+- Participation: 30% (of this, 50% Perusall, 50%
   in-person)
-- Design Project (due on Dean’s Date): 40%
-- Oral Presentations: 30% (of this, 50% paper presentation, 50% design
+- Oral Presentations: 30% (of this, 50% paper presentations, 50% design
   project presentation)
+- Research Project (due on Dean’s Date): 40%